Request a quote

 PAI DO IGNACIO VIEW

-We also loved lesser known walks to the natural pools of rio Serrano, an easy hike that starts from the town itself where we encounters monkeys and lots of bird life, and I absolutely loved Poco do Diablo.
+We also loved lesser known walks to the natural pools of rio Serrano.
+This is an easy hike that starts from the town itself where we encountered monkeys and lots of bird life.
+Poco do Diablo was also fantastic!
 Another river with a beautifully secluded waterfall, we were the only ones there!

 Natural pool in Pousada do Capao